-Claro video will stream the final 14 races of the 2019 season in the first of a multiyear deal and offer on-demand race replays of each event.
-In Mexico, the subscription to the video channel is available for 779 pesos (approximately $42 USD) and may be billed through Telmex, Telenor or Telcel invoices, by credit card or iTunes.
+Claro video will stream the final 14 races of the 2019 season in the first of a multi-year deal and offer on-demand race replays of each event.
+In Mexico, the subscription to the video channel is available for 779 pesos (approximately USD 42) and may be billed through Telmex, Telenor, or Telcel invoices, by credit card or iTunes.

 "The most important thing is that I will feel more connected with all my fans in Latin America, including people from my lovely Mexico.
 I will keep working with my Carlin team very hard, so they can watch great results and feel proud of me."